 Land Allocations Policy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of Review - Category green infrastructure. from inappropriate development. policy.
-All existing designations to be reviewed, and implications of NPPF to be considered (reference to local green space - Neighbourhood Plans).
-LA1.11 Existing Outdoor formal sports facilities Ensures that outdoor sports facilities for which there is a need are maintained and enhanced.
+Has position changed Nature and extent of need for refreshment /amendment Extent of Review - Category LA1.11 Existing Outdoor formal sports facilities Ensures that outdoor sports facilities for which there is a need are maintained and enhanced.
 Outdoor formal sports facilities defined on the Policies Map have been safeguarded from loss to inappropriate development, where there has been loss it has been compensated through new provision (e.g. Sainsbury's - Kendal Rugby Club).
 Policy to be refreshed/amended in light of evidence relating to open space, sports and recreation which needs updating.
 Policy could be combined with a green infrastructure policy.
 All existing designations to be reviewed.
-1 LA2.1 - LA5.6 Site Allocations Sets out a range of site specific requirements for certain allocation sites.
-To date the following policies have been used in the determining of planning applications for specific allocated sites: LA2.4, LA2.5, LA2.6, LA2.7, LA2.8, LA2.10, LA2.7, LA2.8, LA2.10, LA2.14, LA3.1, LA3.2, LA5.2, LA5.3, LA5.4, LA5.6.
-Some of these sites are now fully permitted, whereas for others the site specific policies will continue to be used Policies to be refreshed/ amended in light of evidence taking account of spatial strategy.
+Category 1: Likely to require significant review, and amendment/or replacement.
+Policy Approaches 2.6 , 3.1 , 3.2 , 3.3 , 3.4 , 3.5 , 4.5 Local Service Centres Theme 3.
+LA2.1 - LA5.6 Site Allocations Sets out a range of site specific requirements for certain allocation sites.
+To date the following policies have been used in the determining of planning applications for specific allocated sites: LA2.4, LA2.5, LA2.6, LA2.7, LA2.8, LA2.10, LA2.14, Policies to be refreshed/ amended in light of evidence (SHEELA) and site assessment, SHENA taking account of spatial strategy.
 Policies to be deleted where development of the site is completed, or where sites are no longer proposed for allocation.
-1
+Category 1: Likely to require significant review, and amendment/or replacement.
+Policy Approaches 2.6 , 3.3 , 6.2 , 6.4